mongodb/mongo-python-driver/doc/installation.rst

 64-bit Windows
 ~~~~~~~~~~~~~~

 For Python 3.5 and newer install Visual Studio 2015.
-For Python 3.4
-install Visual Studio 2010.
 You must use the full version of Visual Studio
 2010 as Visual C++ Express does not provide 64-bit compilers.
 Make sure that
 you check the "x64 Compilers and Tools" option under Visual C++.
 For Python 2.7
 install the `Microsoft Visual C++ Compiler for Python 2.7`_.